juanviera89/eCommerceCredits/README.md

   To create a test file, name it with the format *.test.js

+## Manual Tests

+  Tests via postman can be made by importing the collection @ [PostmanCollection](./ecommerceCredits.postman_collection.json).

+  Request parameters required can be found @ [swagger yaml](./api.yaml)

 ## Deployment
 Deployment is made with AWS ECS and AWS ECR services. in order to build project for deployment, the following commands are executed: **AWS CLI is required to perform this actions**
  ***Must be previously logged with AWS CLI***
-1. aws ecr get-login --region us-east-1 --no-include-email *use login command result*
+1. aws ecr get-login --region us-east-2 --no-include-email *use login command result*
 2. docker build -t ecommerce-credits .
     *in root folder*